WINSDK/lichess.py/README.md

 # lichess.py
 yeah I cheat at chess, no I don't care.
-Program just parses the FEN from a lichess game and then pipes it into stockfish.
+Program just parses the FEN from a lichess game and then pipes it into lczero.
- #### make sure to insert your prefered version of stockfish or any other UCI engine in _/bin/_
+ #### make sure to insert lczero in the default /$HOME/.local/bin/

 ## Requirements: